nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_CREATE_ANIMAL.md

 ## Appending the Animals List

-Next, in the `views/animal_requests.py` module, put the following function in to take the new dictionary representation sent my the client and append it to the `ANIMALS` list.
+Next, in the `views/animal_requests.py` module, put the following function in to take the new dictionary representation sent by the client and append it to the `ANIMALS` list.

 ```py
 def create_animal(animal):